Device-independent lower bounds on the conditional von Neumann entropy: Conclusion

 We also demonstrated that min-tradeoff functions, necessary for the entropy accumulation theorem~\cite{DFR,DF}, could be derived directly from our numerical computations.
 Therefore our technique can also be used to compute the rates of actual finite round protocols and to subsequently prove their security.
 For example, this then opens the possibility of using the global randomness bounds (see Figure~\ref{fig:chsh_global_comparison}) for the CHSH game to improve the rates of the recent DI-RE experiments~\cite{diexperiment1,diexperiment2}.

 There remain a few open questions from this work.
-Firstly, it would be interesting to better understand the convergence of our technique.
-Even though we could prove bounds on the norm of the operators $Z$, these bounds are not uniform in $m$, and as such we cannot increase the level of the SDP hierarchy at the same time as $m$.
-Can one obtain convergence of the NPA hierarchy for \eqref{eq:full_di_optimization_commuting} even without explicitly placing a bound on the norm of the operators $Z$?
-Secondly, it would be interesting to investigate how we could make our computations more efficient.
-For instance, what are the best monomial sets to include in our relaxations or can we exploit symmetries to reduce the size of the SDPs~\cite{R18}?
-When computing the NPA relaxations, we made some simplifications to the problem (see Remark~\ref{rem:faster_computations}), can these simplifications be made without loss of generality?
+It would be interesting to investigate how we could make our computations more efficient.
+In particular, when exploring more complex scenarios the complexity of the SDPs can quickly grow (see the difference in runtimes between Fig.~\ref{fig:chsh_comparison} and Fig.~\ref{fig:chsh_global_comparison}).
+To combat this one could search for other variational forms that converge faster to the von Neumann entropy.
+Otherwise, what are the best monomial sets to include in our relaxations or can we exploit symmetries to reduce the size of the SDPs~\cite{R18}?
+When computing the NPA relaxations we made various simplifications to the problem (see Remark~\ref{rem:faster_computations} and the captions of the various figures), in what settings can these simplifications be made without losing tightness for the rate curves?
 In a different direction, one could also look at applying our bounds on the relative entropy to bound other entropic quantities.